oicr-gsi/shesmu/docs/language.md

 - `Run` _action_ _tags_ `With` _param1_ `=` _expr1_[`,` _param2_ `=` _expr2_[`,` ...]]`;`

-Creates action to be scheduled and run. _action_ determines which action will be run what what parameters are available.
+Creates action to be scheduled and run. _action_ determines which action will be run and what parameters are available.
 Optional parameters can be conditionally assigned:

 _param_ `=` _expr_ `If` _condition_